 #i.
 This subject has been included in the list of reimbursable courses under the Continuing Education Fund (CEF).

 ii.
-The MSc in China Business Studies programme is recognised under the Qualifications Framework (QF Level 6).
+The MSc in China Business Studies programme is recognized under the Qualifications Framework (QF Level 6).

 (4 subjects chosen from the following for 12 credits)